handsontable/handsontable/next/api/pluginHooks.md

 ### beforeHideColumns

-`"beforeHideColumns"(currentHideConfig, destinationHideConfig, actionPossible) ⇒ undefined | boolean`
+_beforeHideColumns(currentHideConfig, destinationHideConfig, actionPossible) ⇒ undefined | boolean_

 Fired by [HiddenColumns](./hidden-columns/) plugin before marking the columns as hidden.
 Fired only if the [Options#hiddenColumns](./options/#hiddencolumns) option is enabled.
 Returning `false` in the callback will prevent the hiding action from completing.